zonca/mbpol_openmm_plugin/README.md

 * `MBPolReferenceDispersionForce`

 The parameters of each component are defined in [`python/mbpol.xml`](https://github.com/paesanilab/mbpol_openmm_plugin/blob/master/python/mbpol.xml).
 As of version `1.0`, only the `Reference` platform, i.e. single threaded C++ on CPU, is supported.
-It currently can simulate clusters of water molecules and bulk water with Particle Mesh Ewald (PME).
+It currently can simulate clusters of water molecules and water systems in periodic boundary conditions using with particle mesh Ewald (PME).

 ## How to install